3850 Grand View Blvd. - Los Angeles, CA 90066 - Phone:(310) 391-6741 - Fax:(310) 391-6744 - Email: MarVistaAMC@gmail.com

 HOW THIS MEDICATION IS USED

-A bottle of injectable Roferon® contains 3 million units of interferon.
-When this bottle is diluted in saline appropriately to a dose of 30 units per cc, it is easy to see how the single 3 million unit vial can be used to make fairly large quantities of dilute oral solution.
-This translates into a reasonably priced product that can be prepared in any veterinary hospital.
-At the present time interferon alpha 2a made from Roferon is becoming scarce as Roche pharmaceuticals has discontinued its manufacture.
-Interferon alpha 2b, Intron A®, is more expensive but should work the same way.
-A feline recombinant product is available in Europe and its introduction to North America is highly anticipated.
+The most common protocols for interferon alpha utilize a highly diluted form of the product.
+A bottle of injectable interferon alpha contains several million units of interferon.
+When this bottle is diluted in saline appropriately to a dose of 30 units per cc, it is easy to see how the original vial can be used to make fairly large quantities of dilute oral solution.
+This translates into a reasonably priced product.
+At the present time supplies of interferon alpha 2a are largely limited to compounding pharmacies.

 The oral preparation of dilute interferon is given once a day.
 The interferon enters the tonsils and lymph nodes of the throat as it is swallowed and exerts its immunostimulating effect there.

-Situations where dilute interferon alpha is commonly prescribed are:
+Situations where dilute interferon alpha might be prescribed are:

 At higher doses (in the 10,000 unit range) interferon alpha is directly antiviral.
 The higher dose protocols are not commonly used because of expense, side effects potential, and eventual development of antibody production rendering the drug useless.
 Situations where these protocols have been used include treatment of: